Frequently Asked Questions

 The magazine is about depth and discovery, about digging deeper than we do online and presenting what we find in a really beautiful, picture-led, tangible format.

 The first issue of the magazine published in 2009 was really a way to document some of our favourite things from the site over a set period of time but over the next eight issues its ambition grew to include interviews with big names like Milton Glaser, George Lois and Paula Scher plus features and specially-commissioned artwork.
+The magazine relaunched in March 2013 as Printed Pages.
+You can find out more about the magazine on our dedicated Printed Pages website.

 What events do you run?